egap/methods-guides/README.md

 For now, please make an issue and/or fork and a pull request specifying the methods guide in question.

 When you make a pull request with a change in one language, we will try to incorporate those changes in the other languages.
+If it is easy to make the change in other languages please do so as well.

 ## Style Guide